Exposure Prone Procedure (EPP) Risks in Healthcare

 Note: Always adhere to your organisation’s policies and procedures.

-Using soap and water, wash any wounds and skin sites that have come into contact with blood or body fluid
+• Wash any skin areas (including wounds and non-intact skin) that have come into contact with blood or body fluid using soap and water.

 Documentation is crucial after an incident of exposure has occurred.
 It should include:

-Type of exposure including blood or body fluid involved
+• Type of exposure, including site, blood or body fluid involved, and first aid performed

-Status of the exposed person with respect to BBVs, including vaccination
+• Status of the exposed person with respect to BBVs, including vaccination status

 What Happens if a Healthcare Worker Tests Positive for a Bloodborne Virus?